haddocking/haddocking.github.io/education/molmod_online/docking.md

 Which organism shows the highest sequence similarity to the mouse MDM2?
 Is it surprising?
 </a>

-To be able to take information about conserved residues and utilize it in HADDOCK, we need to align selected sequences.
-An additional window with running alignment will open.
+To be able to take information about conserved residues and use it in HADDOCK, we need to align selected sequences.

 <a class="prompt prompt-info">
-Select all sequences and click on Align in the **Alignments** section.
-Once the run is completed download the compressed alignment in FASTA format.
+Select all 50 sequences and click Tools >> Align selected results, proceed to run the alignment.
+When finished, download the alignment in FASTA format.
 </a>

-To visualize the alignment, and which positions are more conserved, the easiest way is to generate a sequence *logo*.
+The easiest way to visualize the alignment to identifiy which positions are more conserved is by generating a sequence *logo*.
 For each position in the sequence, the logo identifies the most frequently occurring residues and scales its one-letter code according to a conservation score.
 We will be using the [WebLogo server](http://weblogo.threeplusone.com/create.cgi){:target="_blank"}, in order the generate the sequence